 Through INTIME, tax preparers also have the ability to:

-- Access to view and manage multiple customers under one login
+- View and manage multiple customers under one login

-- Ability to file returns, make payments, and view file and pay history for clients
+- File returns, make payments and view file and payment history for clients

-- Ability to view and respond to correspondence for clients
+- View and respond to correspondence for clients

 Indiana Department of Revenue